 Georg Cantor, freedom, and infinitesimals

 To defend his set theory against critics, Cantor insisted that "Mathematics is in its development entirely free, etc." (see full quotation below).
 Given Cantor's advocacy of freedom in mathematics, it may come as a bit of a surprise to find him attacking infinitesimals as "abominations", "bacilli", "chimeras", "fantasies", and "ghosts".
 What is behind Cantor's hostility toward infinitesimals?
 The answer is laid out clearly in Cantor's 7 september 1890 letter to Veronese.
-The problem with infinitesimals was that they did not easily fit into Cantor's framework.
+The problem with infinitesimals was that they did not fit easily into Cantor's framework, suggesting that his framework may be somehow incomplete.

 (1) The idea of 'Consistency as existence' is usually attributed to David Hilbert (who was motivated in part by a battle against Brouwer over the meaning of mathematical 'existence' and was therefore interested in softening up/lowering expectations with regard to the latter), but in fact rather detailed investigations in this direction are already found in Leibniz.
 Leibniz was confronted with the uncomfortable situation with regard to his new mathematics which involved entities beyond the traditional material found in Euclid and Greek geometry: negative numbers, surds, imaginary roots, infinitesimals, some of which seemed not only impossible but quite heretical to some of his contemporaries.
 Some of them still seem heretical today though with regard to a different faith; more on this below.